EddLabs/eddington/docs/about_us/who_is_eddington.rst

 During the solar eclipse of 1919 he conducted the first experiment to demonstrate Einstein's theory of general relativity.
-Even though the reliability of the experiment is questionable, it was ground breaking in the sense that an English physicist agreed to even consider a theory by a German physicist, during World War I, a theory so radical, which contradicts another great English physicist, Sir Isaac Newton.
+Even though the reliability of the experiment is questionable, it was ground breaking.
+It was the first time that an English physicist agreed to even consider a theory that was published by a German physicist during World War I -- a theory so radical, which contradicts another great English physicist, Sir Isaac Newton.

 It was Eddington's dedication to the real, free scientific mind, one which isn't bound by geographical or political borders, that helped Einstein's theory make its first